jsmith628/wedged/README.md

 ```

-For generic scalars, `galgebra` structs implement traits and functions based on
+For generic scalars, `wedged` structs implement traits and functions based on
 what their scalars implement.
 For instance:
  - Structural traits like `Index`, `AsRef<[T]>`, and `Borrow<[T]>` are always
    implemented